dkatina/CICD-Test/notes/TokenAuth.md

 #### Implementing Role-Based Access Control

 In order to have role-based access control we have to have roles!
-Start by creating a Role model, and adding a role_id column to Customers that references the Role table (Note: we will have to drop all tables for the changes to take effect)

-Add roles 'Admin' and 'User' to the Roles table
-Now create some new customers with these roles

-- Change the encode_token() function to now embed the users role into the token payload
-- create a new wrapper @admin_required that checks if the role embedded in the payload is equal to 'Admin'
+So we're going to add a role field to our Member model, where we will be able to set members as `admin` or `general` members.

+We can now embed this information into the tokens we make just like we did with `member_id` and set up a wrapper `@admin_required` That not only checks the validates the token, but confirms that the role embedded in the token is the `admin` role.